Gen711/Fall18/phylogenetics.md

 >Note that the text will not echo to the screen (because it’s a password!)

 >Return to the browser login page and enter your new password.
 Note this will not change the global XSEDE login info (i.e. it only affects this instance).

->Once R is up and running, we’ll give you a quick tour of the RStudio Web interface for those of you who haven’t seen it.

 #### in RStudio (not the terminal)